Ringa Tapahi Mīti

 - 0800 2 SKILL - (0800 275 455) - www.skills4work.org.nz

 What are the chances of getting a job?

-- the industry has an ageing population, and more butchers are needed to replace those retiring
+- the workforce is ageing, and more butchers are needed to replace those retiring

 Butchers can work for: